 Author · Scholar · Advocate

 Born in Odessa in 1940, a witness to six eras of Russian history — from Stalin's USSR to Putin's Russia.
-Sociologist, film critic, and author of In the Ruins of an Empire.
+Sociologist, film critic, and author of 14 books — including Confession of a "Foreign Agent" and In the Ruins of an Empire.

 About